-Asunción is a poor man's Montevideo, a place with some nice architecture, a few museums and maybe a bit of nightlife, but that's it.
+Asunción is a poor man's Montevideo, a place with some fantastic architecture, a few museums, and maybe a bit of nightlife, but that's it.

-I was there during the winter and it was still disgustingly hot and humid, and overcast the whole time with occasional showers that did nothing to cool the place off, not really.
+I was there during the winter, and it was still disgustingly hot and humid and overcast the whole time with occasional showers that did nothing to cool the place off, not really.

 I was easily bitten more than 50 times between the two cities, probably closer to a hundred, even though I brought bug repellent with me.

 We spent one day walking around the city, taking in the historic district, including the partially pink presidential palace, and one night on the town.

 They kept staring at us, but unlike in Colombia, when saying hi starts a conversation or a friendship, it led to more blank looks from the locals.

 But the most frustrating part was trying to leave the country.

 Because on this trip, I acquired a Visa before entering, I didn't pay much attention at customs.

-I pleaded with them to let me go, that I would never do that, that I paid for a Visa and I didn't realize the customs officials didn't stamp my passport, and then it became clear this was all part of the plan.
+I pleaded with them to let me go that I would never do that, that I paid for a Visa, and I didn't realize the customs officials didn't stamp my passport, and then it became clear this was all part of the plan.

 One official asked me how much money I had on me.
 Thankfully, it was only 104 Argentine pesos and a few Guaraní, the Paraguayan currency, altogether $26 or so.